wikimedia/limnpy/README.md

 ## Usage

-To dump data to file simple construct an instance of a `limnpy.DataSource` and call its `write()` method.
+To dump data to file simply construct an instance of a `limnpy.DataSource` and call its `write()` method.

 ````python
 import limnpy, datetime